yasir2000/openwrt-oldwiki-md/OpenWrtDocs/Hardware/D-Link/DSL-502T.rst

 config interface wan
 option ifname nas0
 option device ppp
-option proto pppoa #or pppoe
+option proto pppoa
-option mtu 1500 #1492 for PPPoE
+option mtu 1500
 }}}
+proto pppoe & mtu 1492 for pppoe''' '''

+'''MTU'''

+Use an MTU of 1500 with PPPoA and 1492 with PPPoE, it has been suggested also that using 1462 for PPPoA and 1454 for PPPoE may be even more efficient due to the fact that the packets have to be divided into ATM cells of 53 bytes and they fit into these cells better with these values.

 '''Brief Instructions for using VI'''''' '''

 Press insert to start editing